Is the Water Safe to Drink in Tonga?

 Tonga primarily gets its drinking water from groundwater and rainwater.
 While many locals will say that the water is safe to drink in Tonga, for visitors it’s even recommended by the Tongan government that “boiling drinking water is advisable”.
 Visitors are unlikely to be immune to certain strains of waterborne bacteria that can cause Traveller’s Diarrhea.
 So can you drink the water in Tonga?
 Yes, but it’s recommended that you treat the water, which we’ll show you how in this guide to drinking water in Tonga.

-Ways to Make Water Safer to Drink in Tonga
+Ways to Make Water Safe to Drink in Tonga

 - Boil water before drinking it